-There are three phases in the Admission process:
+There are four phases in the Admission process:

-- A phone conversation with the Marburn Admission department to determine the first step in eligibility.
+- The Admission Office will then conduct a phone conversation with the family to determine the first step in student eligibility.

-- Intelligence assessment conducted within the past three years (WISC-IV, WISC-V, or Stanford-Binet).
-Students admitted to Marburn are required to have a full-scale intelligent quotient (IQ) of average to above, or a demonstrated potential for average- or above-average achievement.
+- Intelligence assessment conducted within the past three years (WISC-V or Woodcock-Johnson Test of Cognitive Abilities).
+Students admitted to Marburn are required to have a full-scale intelligence quotient (IQ) of average or above or a demonstrated potential for average- or above-average achievement.

-- Most current ETR and IEP, if applicable.
+- Most current ETR and IEP, 504, or Service Plan, if applicable

 - Student’s most current report card